gxnda/aqa-prelim-2024/problems.md

  ## Question 16 - Program allows the user to create their own patterns and symbols
-Description of problem: 1) requesting users to create their own symbols
+Description of problem:

+1) requesting users to create their own symbols

 2) requesting for the pattern associate with the symbol

-3) output a empty grid for user , so user can input any coordinates hence , to create their own pattern
+3) output an empty grid for user, so user can input any coordinates hence, to create their own pattern

-4) make sure new symbols and pattern can be verify by the program
+4) make sure new symbols and pattern can be verified by the program

 EDIT: this would involve changing a text file or creating a new text file - AQA has never told students to do anything text file-based